martin26/Diablo-II--Vanilla-Frosting/README.txt

 **** Bug Fixes ****

 - Smith now has proper nightmare loot table
-	* There was a typo that Blizzard had in regular D2.
+	* There was a typo that Blizzard had in regular D2 which made Smith drop Hell drops in Nightmare instead of NM drops in NM.
 This has now been fixed in this patch.